timjsmyth/TidalLight/Tide_PrePro/README.txt

 Replace _LOCATION with a relevant Geotag
 Create a new folder with the same name as the Geotag to place the amended copies into.
-Place the data file of the Geoteg locations tide gauge intto the same folder.
+Place the data file of the Geoteg locations tide gauge into the same folder.

 open Linux terminal and edit TideRead<Geotag> with and editor of your choice. e.g. vim TideReadPlymouth